esferatec/ec-luart-uivalidators/README.md

 ## Usage

-The validator objects can be loaded using the function *require()*:
+The validation objects can be loaded using the function *require()*:

 ```lua
 local va = require("eclua.uivalidators")